Pupix/lol-file-parser/README.md

 ### parse(input, cb)

-It will parse a file from the `input` path.
+It will parse a file from the `input` path/buffer.

 **Parameters**

-1. **input {string}** A path to where the file to parse resides.
+1. **input {string, Buffer}** A path to where the file to parse resides, or the file's buffer itself.
 2. **[cb] {Function}** A callback called with `(error, parsedData)` as arguments.

 ### read(input, cb)

-It will parse and create a human readable structure of a file from the `input` path.
+It will parse and create a human readable structure of a file from the `input` path/buffer.

 **Parameters**

-1. **input {string}** A path to where the file to read resides.
+1. **input {string, Buffer}** A path to where the file to parse resides, or the file's buffer itself.
 2. **[cb] {Function}** A callback called with `(error, readData)` as arguments.

 ### extract(input, output, cb)

-It will read a file and store a human readable version of it on disk.
+It will read a file/buffer and store a human readable version of it on disk.

 **Parameters**

-1. **input {string}** A path to where the file to read resides.
+1. **input {string, Buffer}** A path to where the file to parse resides, or the file's buffer itself.
 2. **output {string}** The path where the file should be stored.
 3. **[cb] {Function}** A callback called with `(error, fileContents)` as arguments.